mdmmn378/spell-magic/README.md

 This project was done as a proof of concept.
 There are a few ways to improve the model.

 - ML
-  - Training the model with real world data, and adding more diverse synthetic data to the dataset should improve the scores..
+  - Training the model with real-world data, and adding more diverse synthetic data to the dataset should improve the scores.
-  - Train a larger variation of `t5` should contribute to the improvement.
+  - Training a larger variation of `t5` should contribute to the improvement.
-  - A pre-trained tokenizer was used instead of a custom trained one.
+  - A pre-trained tokenizer was used instead of a custom-trained one.
 The goal was to take full advantage of the pre-trained model embeddings.
 Training the model with a larger dataset along with a customized tokenizer should improve the performance.
   - Right now, the model has a smaller context length (128 tokens).
 It can be increased to handle longer contexts.
   - No heuristics are being applied to this project.
-In real world, there are a lot of edge cases, and heuristics must be applied in those scenarios.
+In the real world, there are a lot of edge cases, and heuristics must be applied in those scenarios.
-  - (Unverified) In my opinion, a graph based model could be used along with the Seq2Seq to generalize token level dependency better.
+  - (Unverified) In my opinion, a graph-based model could be used along with the Seq2Seq model to generalize token-level dependency better.
   - (Unverified) A token classifier could be used to ensure the alignment of the source and target texts.
 - Ops
   - Currently, the model is being trained from notebooks, without any DP/DDP pipeline.
 For larger models, it's better to include multi-node training capabilities.